GermaniaKG/DownloadsApi-Client/README.md

 ### Exceptions during request

-Just in case the *ApiClient* throws an exception, both the *all* and *latest* methods will return an **empty ArrayIterator**.
+Just in case the *DownloadsApi* throws an exception, both the *all* and *latest* methods will return an **empty ArrayIterator**.
 The error will be logged to the *PSR-3 Logger* passed to the constructor.

 ### Unexpected values in response

-Whenever the response can't be decoded to a useful array, a  **ApiClientUnexpectedValueException** will be thrown.
-This class implements `ApiClientExceptionInterface` and extends `\UnexpectedValueException`.
+Whenever the response can't be decoded to a useful array, a  **DownloadsApiUnexpectedValueException** will be thrown.
+This class implements `DownloadsApiExceptionInterface` and extends `\UnexpectedValueException`.
 The exception will be logged and bubble up.